Otoisong/Otoisong.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 number_range.remove(prime)
 ```

-...where we firstly force the identification of the lowest number in the number_range into our prime variable, and following that we remove it.
+...where we first identify the lowest number in number_range and assign it to our prime variable, then remove it.

-However, because we have to sort the list for each iteration of the loop in order to get the minimum value, it's slightly slower than what we saw with pop()!
+However, because we need to sort the set on each iteration of the loop to find the minimum value, this approach is slightly slower than using pop(), which would typically be faster due to its constant time complexity for removing an arbitrary element from a set.